 Look out!, the girl shouted as the ground below churned, casting an entire yard of grass into a downward spiral.
 Even as the wormhole materialised, she was dashing through the grass towards it, resolute to execute justice, whether or not it meant diving straight into the wormhole after the boy-turned-ash.
 She sensed the wormhole’s gravitational pull as she closed in.
 Then, she was met with a second, more powerful force that vehemently opposed her forward progress.
 She wrapped her hands around thick blades of grass and dug her feet into the ground and still she could not gain ground.
 It was as though her nature and the wormhole’s were mutually repulsive.

-The giant stood clear of the portal and stood in awed helpless silence.
+The giant stood clear of the portal and stood in awed silence, helpless before the wielding of such raw power.
 Observing an event, the likes of which, the worlds had likely never encountered.
 Still, the woman pushed, straining every ounce of her being against the invisible force-field.
 The air around her was suddenly set ablaze with innumerable luminescent orbs which began orbiting her body.
 In a burst of savage power, she screamed and took a step forward.
 The space between them began warping and still, she advanced.
 The sheer brutality of the energy emanating from the encounter petrified the giant.
-The space between shimmered with amassed heat and, for a second, the world witnessed the birth of a star.
+The space between shimmered with amassed heat and, for a second, the world witnessed the shimmering birth of a star.
 Then it all went black.
 The wormhole vanished and the girl tumbled violently forward, to land into a heap of scorched grass, unconscious.

 Her return to consciousness manifested itself, at first, in details.
-Softly swishing grass, starlight, the smell of burnt grass.
+Softly swishing grass, starlight, the smell of burnt earth.
 Time drifted past as she faded out, then in again.
 As the more general experience of consciousness returned to her, an inversion of perspective occurred.
 She no longer noticed the details as they made way for a less profound and more encompassing state of awareness.
 A single star became a night sky, a blade of grass, a meadow.
-The giant sat on the cliff’s edge, calmly conversing with a crimson spirit.
+She saw the giant sitting on the cliff’s edge, calmly conversing with a crimson spirit.
 One survived, she thought with detached interest.
 Then she remembered the massacre.

-Only one survived, she murmured, sorrowful.
-She picked herself up inelastically to the thunderous protest of her every articulation, taking whale breaths to steady her heart.
+Only one survived, she murmured, devastated by the thought.
+She picked herself up unelastically to the thunderous protest of her every articulation.
+Taking whale breaths to steady her heart.
 The ring of scorched grass meant nothing to her.
 She stepped out of it, as though obeying a superstition not her own, and set off on a silent stroll around the meadow.
 She meandered a moment allowing her mind to fully rejoin her body.
 She could find no trace of the massacre, nor of the playful child, and hoped that this was not a result of the seething rage that had overwhelmed her.
-The grass swayed with an inexistent draft, unveiling a weak golden glow to the corner of her eye.
-Instinctually, she cast a glance over her shoulder at the giant still communing with the spirit.
+The grass swayed with a imperceptible draft, unveiling a weak golden glow to the corner of her eye.
+Instinctively, she cast a glance over her shoulder at the giant still communing with the spirit.
 Then she vanished from sight.